 Point 3 Biotech Corp. is accelerating microbial conversion research in British Columbia by acquiring an Anaerobic Digester Pilot Plant.
 We have formed a strategic alliance with Catalyst Agri-Innovations Society to operate the Pilot Plant and future research programs.
 The partnership will bring extensive experience of both teams together with world-class equipment to advance the Biogas industry and provide solutions for:

-Through microbial conversion and precision agriculture, we can grow and reconstruct all the required nutrients and proteins for animal feeds.
-These feeds would replace land-based crops such as soybeans that have a significant environmental impact, compared to the minimal impact closed microbial systems.
+We can grow and reconstruct all the required nutrients and proteins for animal feeds through microbial conversion and precision agriculture.
+These feeds would replace land-based crops such as soybeans with a significant environmental impact, compared to the minimal impact of closed microbial systems.

 Existing food systems are at max capacity and nutrient runoff, pesticides and waste are impacting the environment more than ever.
 We continue to cut down rain forests for increased soybean/protein-based animal feeds and our ocean fish stocks are on the verge of collapse.